ionos-spectre/spectre-core/README.md

     end
   end

-  it 'only scares some people', tags: [:scary, :dangerous] do
+  it 'only scares some people', tags: [:scary, :dangerous, :spooky] do
     cry = scare_people()

     raise 'town was destroyed instead'